 Your exam credit has an 18-month validity

-You must pass all four sections of the Uniform CPA exam in an 18-month rolling period.
+Currently, all states require you to pass all sections of the Uniform CPA exam in an 18-month rolling period.
 The actual date of the examination section will be considered to determine this period.
 You will lose credit for any section that you passed outside the 18-month period.

 Q: What can I do if I let one or more of my exam credits expire?